 - In The DCU, even if you just look at the Marvel Family, you've got Captain Marvel whose powers come from Solomon and a selection of Greek and Roman figures, as well as his rival, Black Adam who gets HIS powers from the Egyptian pantheon.
 Both collections of myths spell out "SHAZAM", so they both have the same magic transformation word.

-- Word of God says The League of Extraordinary Gentlemen deliberately plays on this.
+- Word of God says The League of Extraordinary Gentlemen deliberately plays on this (it's less that all myths are true, instead that all fiction is true).

 - The map of the Multiverse tying into The Multiversity puts it up front, with Dream (the home of the Endless), Heaven, New Genesis, Skyland (the home of the various pantheons), Nightmare, Hell, Apokolips and the Underworld (also known as the Phantom Zone) all co-existing in the Sphere of the Gods.
 On another level, many of the Earths have heroes that are fictional in each other's worlds.